Summit Pacific College: R. J. Stronstad Learning Center

 In the spring of 2010, the college completed a building program that added the Revival and Learning Centre to the newly renovated Academic Building providing new classrooms and faculty offices.

+In January 2023, Summit's Board of Governors approved renaming our Academic Building in honour of Dr. Roger Stronstad.
+While the names of the two wings of the building remained the same, the entire facility is now known as the “R. J. Stronstad Academic Center”.

 The L. T. Holdcroft Residence

 Constructed in 2001, this four-story building can house 140 students (70 double rooms) spread over three floors.
 Each room has two single beds, built-in desks, chairs, and a walk-in closet.
 A full washroom is shared between two rooms.
 These three floors also have designated prayer rooms, laundry rooms with coin-operated washers and dryers, and lounges equipped with a gas fireplace.
 The 3rd and 4th-floor lounges have full kitchen facilities (i.e., stove, fridge and microwave).
 The lower-level houses the offices of the Campus Pastors, a board room and a 160-seat cafeteria which opens onto a large covered patio with outdoor seating.
 A TV room with couches and a beanbag chair, a games room equipped with ping pong, pool, and air hockey tables.
 Storage rooms for long-term storage over the summer and during the school year are also located on this level.